-Snow disposal areas utilized by the installation roads and grounds contractor and the privatized housing contractor were inspected quarterly in 2019.
+Snow disposal areas utilized by the installation roads and grounds contractor and the privatized housing contractor were inspected quarterly in 2018.
 These inspections included post-season inspections to look for any indication of contamination, such as spills, loose trash, and other debris; where present.
+Beginning in the 3rd quarter of 2018, these inspections were documented on a form to better track conditions at each location.